Cppcheck

 Cppcheck is a static code analysis tool for the C and C++ programming languages.
 It is a versatile tool that can check non-standard code.
 The creator and lead developer is Daniel Marjamäki.

-Cppcheck is free software under the GNU General Public License.
+Cppcheck is Open-core software, with its open-source core code under the GNU General Public License.

 Features

 Cppcheck supports a wide variety of static checks that may not be covered by the compiler itself.
 These checks are static analysis checks that can be performed at a source code level.
 The program is directed towards static analysis checks that are rigorous, rather than heuristic in nature.

 Some of the checks that are supported include: